kamranahmedse/developer-roadmap/src/data/roadmaps/backend/content/aws-neptune@5xy66yQrz1P1w7n6PcAFq.md

 # AWS Neptune

-Amazon Neptune is a fully managed graph database service provided by Amazon Web Services (AWS).
-It's designed to store and navigate highly connected data, supporting both property graph and RDF (Resource Description Framework) models.
-Neptune uses graph query languages like Gremlin and SPARQL, making it suitable for applications involving complex relationships, such as social networks, recommendation engines, fraud detection systems, and knowledge graphs.
-It offers high availability, with replication across multiple Availability Zones, and supports up to 15 read replicas for improved performance.
-Neptune integrates with other AWS services, provides encryption at rest and in transit, and offers fast recovery from failures.
-Its scalability and performance make it valuable for handling large-scale, complex data relationships in enterprise-level applications.
+AWS Neptune is a fully managed graph database supporting property graph and RDF models.
+Uses Gremlin and SPARQL query languages for complex relationships in social networks, recommendations, and fraud detection.
+Offers high availability, multi-AZ replication, and up to 15 read replicas.

 Learn more from the following resources: